Ace Communication Group

 As an internet service provider, it also has non-telephone customers within its local dialing area.
 For internet service, in some parts, especially rural ones, it is the only ISP available.
+In addition, it provides internet and VoIP services to select areas through a fiber-optical network.
+In many areas, Ace still operates digital subscriber lines (DSL) over old copper phone lines.

 It was formed in 1950 as a rural cooperative to improve telephone service in Fillmore County, Minnesota.
 It subsequently absorbed a number of other small providers.
-In 1956 it adopted the "Ace" name.
+In 1956 it adopted the "Ace" name, however in 2014, the cooperative changed their consumer-facing name to "AcenTek", a combination of the words ascending and technology.
+Ace, however, is still used as a nickname from time to time.
 Currently, it has over 24,000 subscribers.

+AcenTek also has a non-profit foundation, the AcenTek Foundation, which exists to provide funds for various purposes.